haydensprinkle/100DaysOfCode/README.md

     -Didn't implement API calls, will attempt tomorrow -Worked through more freeCodeCamp JavaScript modules
     -Read through a hunk of Svelte documentation to understand differences of React

+Day 11 (01/11/2021)

+    -Started new Git repo for a simple vanilla JS weather app that talks to an API to get IP location based weather information and displays it
+    -Organized project, set up basic markup, and global styling